aaronicsubstances/scalable-ipc/README.md

 Defines and implements an application layer network protocol to serve as

    1. OS-neutral IPC mechanism of choice on a single host machine (localhost)
+   2. Protocol of choice for use on internal/backend networks of applications running on the Internet.
    3. Common interface to pluggable underlying networks for HTTP, in order to dissociate HTTP from TCP, and leverage any alternative underlying network available which may be more efficient depending on the context (e.g. on a single host machine).

 The initial motivation for this protocol came from deliberations on IPC efficiency between microservice-based web applications.